ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 STORED AS TEXTFILE;

 ```
 This statement sets up a table that matches the columns of the RDBMS schema.
-We have chosen a text-based storage format, using commas as delimiters, which is frequently used for importing data from CSV files.
+A text-based storage format is choosen, using commas as delimiters, which is frequently used for importing data from CSV files.

+**STEP 2: Populating the Database:**
-**Importing Data:**  With the structure in place, we imported the data from a CSV file into Hive.
-The interface allowed us to specify the delimiter and preview the data import to ensure accuracy.
+With the schema structure defined in Hive, the next step is importing the data from a CSV file into Hive.
+The HiveQL interface allows to specify the delimiter and preview the data import for accuracy.

 [Passenger Data File](data/Passenger.csv)